lewagon/dotfiles/01-Ruby/03-Blocks/05-Louchebem/README.md

 - **constraint**: you should pick your final random suffix in `["em", "é", "ji", "oc", "ic", "uche", "ès"]`
 - **constraint**: one-letter word like "a" or "l" should not be translated
 - **constraint**: word beginning with a vowel should be translated differently.
 Ex: "atout" may give "latoutoc"
+- **constraint**: word beginning with severals consonnants ("chat", "trou") should be translated differently.
+Ex: "chat" should give "latchem", or "latchoc".
+Read [this article](http://fr.wikipedia.org/wiki/Louch%C3%A9bem) for more info.
 - **enhancement**: ideally your program should be able to translate any complicated sentence, eventually embedding special characters like "!", or "'".

 ## Tips & Resouces